 Many studies show that the use of certain outdoor lighting has the potential to disrupt the natural flow of wildlife, such as a moth circling your customer’s outside lights or sea turtles being drawn toward the bright lights of condos and beachside homes.

-Experts at the International Dark-Sky Association tell us that with the addition of so many extra lights into the ecosystem, it could potentially be keeping wildlife from functioning properly at night.
+Experts at the International Dark-Sky Association tell us that the addition of so many extra lights into the ecosystem could potentially be keeping wildlife from functioning properly at night.

 “Predators use light to hunt, and prey species use darkness as cover,” research scientist Christopher Kyba told the IDA.
 “Near cities, cloudy skies are now hundreds, or even thousands of times brighter than they were 200 years ago.
 We are only beginning to learn what a drastic effect this has had on nocturnal ecology.”